zeke/devcenter-scraper/content/md/dynos.md

 ## Memory behavior

-Dynos are available in [1X or 2X sizes](https://devcenter.heroku.com/articles/dyno-size) and are allocated 512MB or 1024MB respectively.
+Dynos are available in [a few different sizes](https://devcenter.heroku.com/articles/dyno-size).
+The maximum amount of RAM available to your application depends on the dyno size you use.

 Dynos whose processes exceed their memory quota are identified by an [R14 error](https://devcenter.heroku.com/articles/error-codes#r14-memory-quota-exceeded) in the [logs](logging).
 This doesn't terminate the process, but it does warn of deteriorating application conditions: memory used above quota will [swap out to disk](http://en.wikipedia.org/wiki/Virtual_memory), which **substantially degrades** dyno performance.

-If the memory size keeps growing until it reaches three times its quota, the dyno manager will restart your dyno with an [R15 error](https://devcenter.heroku.com/articles/error-codes#r15-memory-quota-vastly-exceeded).
+If the memory size of your dyno keeps growing until it reaches five times its quota (for a 1X dyno, 512MB x 5 = 2.5GB) or two times its quota for PX dynos (6GB * 2 = 12GB), the dyno manager will restart your dyno with an [R15 error](https://devcenter.heroku.com/articles/error-codes#r15-memory-quota-vastly-exceeded).

 If you suspect a [memory leak](http://www.ibm.com/developerworks/java/library/j-leaks/) in your application, memory profiling tools such as [Oink](https://github.com/noahd1/oink) for Ruby or [Heapy](http://guppy-pe.sourceforge.net/#Heapy) for Python can be helpful.

 ## The dyno manager